suton5/srez/README.md

 After the network has trained you can also produce an animation showing the evolution of the output by running `python3 srez_main.py --run demo`.

+# Using the model

+Ensure that 4 images are placed in the evaluation array test_filenames in the evaluate() function under srez_main.py .
+Then, use `python3 srez_main.py --run infer`

 # About the author

 [LinkedIn profile of David Garcia](https://ca.linkedin.com/in/david-garcia-70913311).